rgilks/royal-game-of-ur-cli/README.md

 ## Introduction

 The Royal Game of Ur, also known as the Game of Twenty Squares, is one of the oldest known board games, dating back to around 2600 BCE.
-This project implements a digital version of this ancient game, complete with a command-line interface and a robust state machine design.
+This project implements a digital version of this ancient game, complete with a command-line interface, robust state machine design, and AI opponents with configurable strategies.

 ## Features

 - Faithful implementation of the Royal Game of Ur rules
 - Command-line interface for easy gameplay
 - Robust state machine design for game logic
-- AI opponent with configurable strategies
+- Multiple AI opponents with configurable strategies
 - Comprehensive test suite
 - Colorized output for enhanced user experience
 - Simulation mode for running multiple games with different strategies
+- Cross-platform compatibility (Clojure and ClojureScript)

 ## Technologies Used